Candice King

-Candice King (born May 13, 1987) is an American actress best known as Caroline Forbes in The Vampire Diaries and its spin-offs, The Originals and Legacies.
+Candice King (born May 13, 1987) is an American singer, songwriter, and actress best known as Caroline Forbes in The Vampire Diaries and its spin-offs, The Originals and Legacies.

 Early life

-Candice Accola was born in Houston, Texas, the daughter of Carolyn Clark Accola, an environmental engineer, and Kevin Accola, a cardiothoracic surgeon.
+Candice Accola was born on May 13, 1987, in Houston, Texas, the daughter of Carolyn Clark Accola, an environmental engineer, and Kevin Accola, a cardiothoracic surgeon.
 Her parents were natives of southern Illinois, her father from Carbondale and her mother from Herrin.
 She grew up in Edgewood, Florida, and attended Lake Highland Preparatory School in Orlando.
 She has one younger brother.